core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    In particular, the client picks an amount of time T that it is fine to wait for before freeing up the Token value.
 Specifically, the value of T MUST be such that:

    * T < T_r , where T_r is the amount of time that the client is fine to wait for before potentially reusing the Token value.
-Note that T_r MUST NOT be less than MIN_TOKEN_REUSE_TIME defined in {{Section 3.1.5 of I-D.ietf-core-groupcomm-bis}}.
+Specifically, T_r MUST NOT be less than MIN_TOKEN_REUSE_TIME defined in {{Section 3.1.5 of I-D.ietf-core-groupcomm-bis}}.

    * T should be at least the expected worst-case amount of time taken by the request and response processing on the proxy and on the servers in the addressed CoAP group.